GIScience/openrouteservice-r/README.md

 -   Enable snap endpoint.

-## Publications citing openrouteservice R package
+## Publications using openrouteservice R package

 Please feel free to reach out if you would like to have your work added to the list below.